-The new Door County Land Division Ordinance was adopted in April of 2012, and regulates the division of land to promote public health, safety, aesthetics, and general welfare.
-The ordinance provides for minor land divisions, major land divisions, minor site condominiums, major site condominiums, design standards and the dedication and improvement of a parcel of land to be developed.
+The Door County Land Division Ordinance was adopted in August of 1996, and regulates the division of land to promote public health, safety, aesthetics, and general welfare.
+The ordinance provides for minor land divisions, major land divisions, design standards and the dedication and improvement of a parcel of land to be developed.